 When it comes to adopting internationally, NC is the same as most other states.
 The first thing you need to consider is which country you would like to adopt.
 North Carolina agencies are perfectly capable of navigating the various countries’ requirements and potential costs.
 To make the process easier, you will likely want to work with a country that participates in the Hague Convention, an international adoption treaty that was enacted in 1993 to protect children who are adopted overseas.
 Non-Hague countries can be adopted from, but the process can be more complex.
 (For a further comparison of Hague vs Non-Hague countries, please visit this web page.)

 Before filling out country-specific information, you will be required to do a home study.
-Once you have completed your home study and are approved by USCIS and the country from which you are adopting, you will begin the wait period.
+Once you have completed your home study and are approved by USCIS and the country from which you are adopting, you will begin the waiting period.
 There is no way to put a time frame on this period, causing it to feel endless.
 Each country has a mandated time they require you to wait in the country before bringing your child home.

 Once you have completed the required time in-country, you can apply to have your child immigrate to the United States.
-There are the standard, required post-placement visits that will need to be completed before the adoption can be officially finalized.
+There is the standard, required post-placement visits that will need to be completed before the adoption can be officially finalized.
 You will not need to stand before a judge in NC; instead, your lawyer will make sure the legalities are taken care of before finalization.

 Stepchild Adoption in NC